Negotiating with 8 golden steps, the agreement table

 Step 2 – Invent Solution Scenarios

-Once we understand our prioritized objectives, and what we perceive as those of the other side, in terms of the desired outcome, we can determine what areas would be potential areas of mutual agreement.
+Once we understand our prioritised objectives, and what we perceive as those of the other side, in terms of the desired outcome, we can determine what areas would be potential areas of mutual agreement.
 Here, we might find the basis for finding a region of compromise.
 Alternatively we can consider prospects to trade off as concessions.
 Likewise, we can determine those concessions our counterpart might have to offer, which are of interest to ourselves.
 We need not re-invent the light bulb, just a better one.

 Step 3 – Establish the Alternatives

 The prepared negotiator knows that there is a bottoming out point, where the negotiation might collapse like a house of cards.
 Both sides will have a reservation price or bottom line which they will not transgress or cross.
 If our paths do not intersect, then there is no zone of agreement and the talks will likely fall to pieces.
-Keeping this possibility in mind, the intelligent negotiator realizes that they must chew over their best possible alternatives or BATNA, which is the fall back position, should talks fail.
-We must realize that our counterpart is of a similar mind.
+Keeping this possibility in mind, the intelligent negotiator realises that they must chew over their best possible alternatives or BATNA, which is the fall back position, should talks fail.
+We must realise that our counterpart is of a similar mind.
 So we need to discover their best alternatives to fully appreciate the relative strengths of both parties in comparison.